Ronald Reagan Slept Here, and Other Stories of the Mansion Inn

-Some big things are happening in downtown Sacramento, and one of them is the revitalization of the Mansion Inn, a late-50’s-era motor hotel near and dear to our firm.
+Some big things are happening in downtown Sacramento, and one of them is a viable revitalization of the Mansion Inn, a late-50’s-era motor hotel near and dear to our firm.
 Having originally designed and expanded the inn for the first thirty years of its life – and then watch it fall into disrepair and eventually close – was disheartening to say the least.
-But we have reason to celebrate again as local developers, SKK Developments and The Grupe Company, are bringing it back to life as an art-centered boutique hotel.
-To give you some understanding of why this place is so special, here is the Mansion Inn’s story and a preview into its future.
+To give you some understanding of why this place is so special, here is the Mansion Inn’s story and a preview into its potential future.

 The first phase, a two-story structure was completed in 1958 and featured 51 units, garden courtyard with pool, restaurant, and cocktail lounge.